tongprdn/DSCI-551-project-79/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

+> [!IMPORTANT]
-This project is a part of the final project in the University of Southern California for the course DSCI 551 - Foundations of Data Management.
+> This project is a part of the final project in the University of Southern California for the course DSCI 551 - Foundations of Data Management.
 It is designed to create a scalable movie database with user interaction capabilities that solve real-world problems and improve user engagement with movie content.

 #### Project Scope
 * Objective: To design and implement a robust MongoDB database that facilitates efficient storage and management of movie data along with user interactions.